 CARLOS RAFAEL RIVERA

 A protégé of Randy Newman, Rivera earned a DMA in Composition at USC's Thornton School of Music, where he studied with Donald Crockett and Stephen Hartke.
+As a guitarist, he has performed as an opening act for The Who at the Hollywood Bowl, recorded studio sessions for Island/Def Jam and Universal Records,

-As a guitarist, he has performed as an opening act for The Who at the Hollywood Bowl, recorded studio sessions for Island/Def Jam and Universal Records, and had songs featured on soundtracks such as CRASH and DRAGONFLY, as well as Netflix's FIREFLY LANE, ABC's SCRUBS, MTV, and VH-1.
+and had songs featured on soundtracks such as CRASH and DRAGONFLY, as well as Netflix's FIREFLY LANE, ABC's SCRUBS, MTV, and VH-1.

-Rivera's commitment to the profession extends to his role as a voting member of the Television Academy (Emmys) and the Recording Academy (Grammys), and as a board member of the Society of Composers and Lyricists (SCL).
-He is a sought-after guest composer and lecturer throughout the Americas and Europe, reflecting his commitment to artistic excellence and education.
+Carlos has served as Composer-in-Residence with the Miami Symphony Orchestra and as a musical consultant for the Annenberg Foundation-funded educational series "Invitation to World Literature."
+His commitment to the profession extends to his roles as a voting member of the Television Academy (Emmys) and the Recording Academy (Grammys), and as a board member of the Society of Composers and Lyricists (SCL).

-Carlos resides in Miami, Florida, and is represented by Bradley Rainey at WME, as well as Thomas Mikusz for White Bear PR.
+He resides in Miami, Florida, and is represented by Bradley Rainey at WME, as well as Thomas Mikusz for White Bear PR.

 MEDIA KIT